 Both Assumptions 2.3 and 2.4 are strong, and neither fully nests the other.
-Which should be preferred is both a matter of taste and of the particular application one has in mind.
-In the context of the present paper, Assumption 2.4 is meant to represent the following situation.
-The q-block of moment conditions contains the "baseline" assumptions that an empirical researcher would be prepared to defend in a seminar while the h-block contains a set of stronger, more controversial "suspect" assumptions.
-Thes suspect are not wildly implausible - otherwise it would be strange to entertain them - but they are at least somewhat dubious.
-More than likely, they are not exactly true.
-In the FMSC framework, moment selection is carried out conditional on the baseline assumptions: we use the q-block to help us decide whether to include any of the moment conditions contained in the h-block.
-But why would we ever consider using controversial assumptions?
+In the context of the present paper, Assumption 2.4 is meant to represent a situation in which an applied research chooses between two groups of assumptions.
+The g-block contains the

+&lt;sup>7For a discussion of why Assumption 2.4 is necessary and how to proceed when it fails, see Appendix C.

+"baseline" assumptions while the h-block contains a set of stronger, more controversial "suspect" assumptions.
 The FMSC is designed for settings in which the h-block is expected to contain a substantial amount of information beyond that already contained in the g-block.
 The idea is that, if we knew the h-block was correctly specified, we would expect a large gain in efficiency by including it in estimation.
 This motivates the idea of trading off the variance reduction from including h against the potential increase in bias.
+If the h-block assumptions are nearly correct we may want to use them in estimation.
 Not all applications have the structure, but many do.
-I now consider two simple, empirically relevant examples.
+Below, I consider two simple but empirically relevant examples: choosing between OLS and TSLS estimators and choosing instrumental variables.